AdeboyeML/Film_Script_Analysis/README.md

 8. Additional Scene Informations --> Exact Scene Locations, Scenes with dialogs and no dialogs, Scenes that occurred during the Day or in the Night, Scenes location based on Outdoor or Indoor appearances.

-9. Gender Distribution in the movie
+9. Gender Distribution in the movie.